 The offset between atomic time and universal time is recorded by a quantity called ΔT, though for historical reasons ΔT actually equals this time offset plus an additional 32.184 seconds.
 Strictly speaking, ΔT records the offset between another time standard, terrestrial time, and universal time, where terrestrial time lags atomic time by exactly 32.184 seconds.

 Historical values of ΔT

-The historical offset between universal time and atomic time provides an insight into the historical rate of the Earth's rotation, and remarkably, historical records exist which allow it to be estimated many centuries in the past.
+The historical offset between universal time and atomic time provides an insight into the historical rate of the Earth's rotation.
+Remarkably, historical records exist which allow it to be estimated many centuries in the past.

-Reconstructing historical values of ΔT from all this data reveals a chaotic variability (see below) over the past four hundred years.
-If the Earth's rotation were slowing at a constant rate, ΔT would be expected to follow the smooth dotted curve, with shorter days in the past and longer days in the future.
-The deviation of the two lines is due to short-term phenomena such as earthquakes and ocean currents, which overwhelm the long-term slowing of the Earth's rotation, even on century-long timescales.
+Reconstructing historical values of ΔT from all this of data reveals a chaotic variability (see below) over the past four hundred years.
+These wiggles are due to short-term phenomena such as earthquakes and ocean currents, which overwhelm the long-term slowing of the Earth's rotation, even on century-long timescales.

 Looking back further using historical eclipse observations, Richard Stephenson has been able to estimate the historical length of days over the past 3,000 years.

 A particularly clear-cut demonstration that days have grown longer is a set of observations of the total solar eclipse of April 15, 136 BC, which was observed from Babylon.
 Modern computations of the Moon's orbit, combined with a naive assumption that the Earth has been rotating at a constant rate over the intervening years, find that the Moon was indeed aligned to produce a total solar eclipse on that day, but that its shadow didn't pass anywhere near Babylon.
 Instead, it passed along the west coast of Africa, some 50° in longitude (3 hours) to Babylon's west.